highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.pay-in-pay-out/docs.md

 This example is lengthier than the others on this page, so [click here](./paid-entry-example) to go to the Paid Entry Example document.

-# Pay-Out Commerce API <a name="payOut"></a>
-The High Fidelity Pay-Out Commerce API adds the following functionality:

 ## Money and Item Transfer Pre-Authorization and Redemption <a name="preAuth"></a>
 A user can pre-authorize the transfer of money or items.
 The user can then save this authorization record in the form of an "Authorization ID" and "Secret" value pair.

-Later, a script written by this user can use these secret values to send the money or items associated with the authoriaztion record to another user.
+Later, a script written by this user can use these secret values to send the money or items associated with the authorization record to another user.

 ### Example
-Say you want to **pre-authorize 10 of your High Fidelity Coin to be paid out to a user who wins a contest that you are holding**.
+Say you want to **pre-authorize 10 of your High Fidelity Coin to be paid out to a user who wins a raffle that you are hosting**.
 In this example, the redeption step is performed using [curl](https://curl.haxx.se/), but you can redeem a pre-authorized transfer using any script or tool that can perform `HTTP PUT` requests.
-Consider that Interface's `request` JavaScript module can also perform `HTTP PUT` requests, but that isn't covered in this example.
+Here are a few examples of other tools that can perform `HTTP PUT` requests:
+* High Fidelity Interface's `request` JavaScript module
+* A simple PHP form on a website

 1. Use Interface's "INVENTORY" app to obtain an "Authorization ID" and "Secret" value pair associated with a 10-HFC Pre-Authorized Money transfer.
     1. Open Interface.
     2. In your HUD or tablet, open the "INVENTORY" app.
     3. Click the "Authorized Script" button.
     4. Next to "Amount", enter "10".
-    5. Under "Optional Public Message", enter "You won the contest!".
+    5. Under "Optional Public Message", enter "You won the raffle!".
         ![](./images/preAuth01.png)
     6. Click "SUBMIT".
     7. On the "Payment Authorized" screen, copy and paste the "Authorization ID" text string to a text file on your computer.
     8. On the "Payment Authorized" screen, copy and paste the "Secret" text string to a text file on your computer.
         ![](./images/preAuth02.png)
     9. Click "CLOSE", then "I'M ALL SET".
-2. Hold a really fun contest!
-Later, you learn that a user with username "steve" has won the contest.
+2. Hold your raffle!
+In this example, a user with username `steve` has won the raffle.
 3. Use the following `curl` command from the command line to dispense the money authorized in (1) to username `steve`:
     1. `curl -X PUT -d authorization_id=<authorization ID from 1> -d secret=<secret from 1> -d username=steve https://highfidelity.com/api/v1/commerce/redeem`

 # Full Examples <a name="examples"></a>
 ## Tip Jar <a name="tipJar"></a>